megat69/ACPL/README.md

 ```
 Every element of the list has to be between brackets when you initialize it.
 Also, in the example, I created a list containing only 3 elements ; but a list can contain as many as you want.

+You can define the type of an element by typing `<type>:` right after the opening bracket.
+By default, this type will be `string`.

 **How to add an element at the end of a list :**
 Type like the following :